 History of Amsterdam

 Amsterdam, the greatest planned city of northern Europe, has always been a well-known name in world history and played a central role in the history of the Netherlands.
-In the 17th century Amsterdam was the centre of world economy, and nowadays the city is known for its tolerant character.
+In the 17th century Amsterdam was the centre of world economy, and nowadays the city is known for its intelectual and tolerant character.

 1200-1585: The Early History